MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 | Max classify field categories | 300 | 300 | 300 | 300 | 300 |
 | Supported generation methods | extract | generate<br/>classify | generate<br/>classify | generate<br/>classify | generate<br/>classify |

 * The *Max fields* limit includes all named fields.
-For example, a list of strings counts as 1 field, while a group with string and number subfields counts as 3 fields.
+For example, a list of strings counts as one field, while a group with string and number subfields counts as three fields.
 * The *Max classify field categories* limit is the total number of categories across all fields using the `classify` generation method.
 * The generation method currently applies only to leaf fields.